psyhello/dnserver.local/README.md

 29/03/19 - added registration, auth methods and small changes to welcome page( html+css\ showing news on start page)

 02/04/19 - added eloquent relation from users to issues and comments.
-Issue now have an author (YAAAY!!!)
+Issue now have an author

+14/11/19 - added company and depts to issues